From Continual Learning to SGD and Back: Better Rates for Continual Linear Models: Proofs for sec:parameter-dependent : A Parameter-Dependent Rate

 Additionally, by Corollary~\ref{rem:Qk-is-positive}, \( Q^{k}\sqprn{\teacher \teachertop} \) is symmetric and positive semidefinite (PSD).
 We also note that \( \frac{1}{T}\X^{\top}\X \) is symmetric PSD.
 The key insight from Lemma~\ref{lem:A Upper Bound}, combined with the trace product inequality (Lemma~\ref{lem:Trace-inequality}), is that it allows the expected loss to be expressed using a polynomial in \( Q \).
 This reformulation simplifies the convergence analysis by reducing it to examining the spectral properties of \( Q \).
 Invoking the trace product inequality, we obtain:

 To clarify, the operator norm of a linear map $H$ is defined as $\norm{H}=\sup_{\A\in\reals^{d\times d}, \norm{\A}_F=1} \norm{H\sqprn{\A}}_F$.
 The reason for switching from the spectral norm to the Frobenius norm is to enable the use of the spectral mapping theorem to bound the operator norm of $Q^{k-1}\prn{I-Q}$, applicable only for inner-product-based norms.
-We complete the proof by bounding the forgetting using the training loss (\lemref{lem:in_to_all_sample}).
+We complete the proof by bounding the forgetting using the training loss (\cref{lem:in_to_all_sample}).
 That is,

 \end{proof}